miguelalb/arithmetic-calculator-backend/README.md

 *__Notes__*:
 - *Make sure you have the appropriate AWS IAM permissions to deploy this stack.*
-- *After you deploy you need to login to the AWS Cognito User Pool on the AWS console and [create a user](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html).*
+- *After you deploy you need to log in to the AWS Cognito User Pool on the AWS console and [create a user](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html).*

 ### Deployment Outputs:
 After running deploy, an `env.json` file will be created in the root of the project.